From hidden order to skyrmions: Quantum Hall states in an extended Hofstadter-Fermi-Hubbard model: Detecting probing (fractional) Chern insulators

 Finally, we are interested in exotic spin textures in the vicinity of incompressible quantum Hall ferromagnets, where earlier numerical~\cite{Rezayi1987,Haldane1988,Lee1990,Rezayi1991,Yang1994,Sondhi1993,Fertig1994,Moon1995,MacDonald1996} and experimental studies~\cite{Barrett1995,Leadley1997,Leadley1998,Khandelwal1998} have found signatures of skyrmions.
 These spin structures are characterized by local spin alignment and global spin anti-alignment or, more formally, a non-vanishing Pontryagin index

 where $\vec{m}(\mathbf{r})$ is the local magnetization~\cite{Fradkin2013}.
-Typical spin-spin correlations $\braket{\hat{\vec{S}}_{\mathbf{i}}\cdot \hat{\vec{S}}_{\mathbf{j}}}$ for such a spin texture ($Q=1$) are depicted in Fig.~\ref{fig:SkyrmionSketch}(a), in contrast to a topologically trivial ($Q=0$) ferromagnetic configuration, Fig.~\ref{fig:SkyrmionSketch}(b).
+A typical magnetization texture of a classical skyrmion ($Q=1$) is depicted in Fig.~\ref{fig:SkyrmionSketch}(a), in contrast to a topologically trivial ($Q=0$) ferromagnetic configuration, Fig.~\ref{fig:SkyrmionSketch}(b).
+In a quantum-mechanical system, a preferential direction can be chosen by measuring the spin-spin correlations relative to a reference site, so that $\braket{\hat{S}_{\mathbf{i}} \cdot \hat{S}_{\mathbf{j}}}$ gives insight into the characteristic spin texture of a skyrmion.

 On thin cylinders, the corresponding spin-spin correlations are characterized by a continuous change along the cylinder axis from spin alignment to anti-alignment.
 To this end, we return to the $\mathrm{U}(1)_z$-symmetric system and extract the normalized, site-resolved spin-spin correlations,

 relative to a reference site $(x_0, y_0)$ in the center of the system to detect skyrmions in our simulations.
 Such spin-spin correlations are also routinely measured using quantum gas microscopy, for example, in the context of the doped Fermi-Hubbard model~\cite{Preiss2015,Mazurenko2017,Bergschneider2018,Gross2021}, thereby providing the unique opportunity for \textit{in-situ} observation of skyrmionic spin textures.